neilblom/wordlist-writer/docs/Frontend_Architecture.md

 Frontend Architecture
-Version: 2026-07-20
+Version: 2026-07-23
 Status: Authoritative Frontend Guide

 Overview
 This document explains the frontend architecture of WordList Writer.
-It merges the original UI structure with the updated single-layer editor, centralized highlight pipeline, tokenizer rules, rendering rules, startup sequence, July 19 fixes, and new cognate dictionary architecture.
+It merges the original UI structure with the updated single-layer editor, centralized highlight pipeline, tokenizer rules, rendering rules, startup sequence, July 19 fixes, hybrid master list model, and Phase 2 cognate system.
 WordList Writer is a teacher-facing authoring tool.
 Students never interact with the application.
 All UI components, including frequency lists, cognates, master lists, warnings, and project tools, are designed exclusively for teacher use.

-1. High-Level Structure
+High-Level Structure
 The frontend is a single-page application built with plain HTML, CSS, and JavaScript.
 There is no framework.
 The app is divided into:
 * top panel with four columns
 * bottom panel with writing window